amercier/selenese-maven-plugin/README.md

-selenese-grid-maven-plugin
+selenese-maven-plugin
 ==========================

-A Maven plugin to use Selenese HTML test suites against a Selenium Grid 2
+A Maven plugin to use Selenese HTML test suites against a Selenium 2 Server or a Selenium 2 Grid.